Explore your past with us at The Hive

 Visit us at The Hive and you’ll discover a wealth of archival resources and facilities to assist in your historical research.
 Under our care, 12 miles of original archives have been collected and preserved.
 These are made available to our customers under the guidance of friendly, knowledgeable, and experienced staff.
 All types of archival research on Worcestershire people and places can be undertaken using our collections.

 The Hive is open seven days a week from 8:30am to 10pm, during which time visitors can freely access all of our self-service resources, our extensive local studies and archaeology reference library, and our catalogues and indexes.
-Opening hours for access to the original archive collections can be found on the Hive website.
+Opening hours for access to the self-service area and original archive collections can be found on the Contact Us page.

 “Exceptional service, and really helpful staff.
 An explanation of use was very clearly given.
 You could not have been more helpful with information-finding, use of computer and printing.
 Thank you.”